mrjacksonsapien/ScreenLib-Roblox/Documentation.md

 	1.1 - Syntax to get a pixel with coordinates: (screenName)._x_y (eg: myScreen._1_1 -- Will select the pixel at coordinate(1,1));

-	1.2 - Index of pixels inside the matrix starts at 1 (not 0 unlike most indexes);
+	1.2 - Index of pixels inside the matrix starts at 1 (not 0 like most indexes);

 	1.3 - Calling functions with pixels values that are non existent within the screen's resolution range will generat errors (eg: Calling setPixel and selecting _50_50 in a 25x25 will generate an error.
 Calling any other functions that will try to draw